FGtatsuro/flask-boilerplate/README.md

 flask-boilerplate
 =================

-Some tasks to create specified projects hierarchy for Flask
+Some tasks to create specified projects hierarchy for Flask.

 Create specified project hierarchy
 ----------------------------------